Gambling And Good Intentions

 it impossible to simply walk away if they are having a losing day.

-all start the day with a feeling of hope and expectation.
-When we
+- we all start the day with a feeling of hope and expectation.
+When

-the the feelings of despair kick in.
-The feelings of despair are way
+and the the feelings of despair kick in.

-large and stupid bets were the ones that ALWAYS got me in to trouble.
+those ridiculously large and stupid bets were the ones that ALWAYS

 They're mostly bets that